 Re-entry and new direction [B-head]

 During the dark period, LH had been exploring every avenue to make sense of the wealth of symbolic material bombarding him.
 Part of that exploration involved taking up photography, capturing the mythic and symbolic in the everyday; the shapes of the clouds and the architecture of the South Bank in London where he lived.
 At the same time, he was taking neuroleptic medication, and he tried to get himself re-admitted to hospital in desperation on a number of occasions.
-Once he had turned the corner, when taking the essences the desperation left him, he was able to gradually come off the medication that was dulling his faculties, and the researches he had been undertaking started to come together in a more coherent and communicable fashion.
+Once he had turned the corner, when taking the essences and the desperation had left him, he was able to gradually come off the medication that was dulling his faculties, and the researches he had been undertaking started to come together in a more coherent and communicable fashion.

 The alchemical journey of transformation, or the Hero’s Journey (see Joseph Cambell’s 1993 book on the subject), of descent into the underworld and rebirth, leading to re-entry bearing gifts, can be seen as a framework.
 The revelation of rebirth came to LH when he recognised symbols from Egyptian and other ancient mysteries in the paintings of the Renaissance Gallery of the National Gallery and archetypal figures at the British Museum.
 The gifts bestowed were a new confidence and fearlessness, an ability to use imagination and discern symbolic meaning, which were to enable the new direction that his life took at this point.